esleducation/overlizle/README.md

 This is the generated html structure :

 - wrapper 				: This is the wrapper of the overlay
     - shadow 					: This is the div that will cover all the screen
+    - body_wrapper 				: This is used to center your content vertically by table display
+    	- body_wrapper_inner 	: This is used to center vertically your content
         	- body 				: This is the div that will hold your actual content

  > You can access all of these elements with the __{api}.$refs.{name} public variables__.
 For example : {api}.$refs.body